 When the electron beam has scanned 262 lines, the TV set must be signaled to blank the beam and position it at the top of the screen to start a new frame.
-This signal is called vertical sync, and the TIA must transmit this signal for at least 3 scan lines.
-This is accomplished by writing a "1" in Dl of VSYNC to turn it on, count at least 3 scan lines, then write a "0" to Dl of VSYNC to turn it off.
+The signal is called vertical sync, and the TIA must transmit this signal for at least 3 scan lines.
+This is accomplished by writting a "1" in D1 of VSYNC to turn it on, count at least 3 scan lines, then write a "0" to D1 of VSYNC to turn it off.

 To physically turn the beam off during its repositioning time, the TV set needs 37 scan lines of vertical blank signal from the TIA.
-This is accomplished by writing a "1" in Dl of VBLANK to turn it on, count 37 lines, then write a "0" to Dl of VBLANK to turn it off.
+This is accomplished by writting a "1" in D1 of VBLANK to turn it on, count 37 scan lines, then write a "0" to D1 of VBLANK to turn it off.
 The microprocessor is of course free to execute other software during these vertical timing commands, VSYNC and VBLANK.